List homomorphism problems for signed trees: Reflexive trees

-\item \textit{All vertices of $f(C)$ follow $w$ in the order $<$ and $d < k$:}\\ In this case $C$ is a negative cycle of unicoloured edges.
-The subgraph of $\widehat{H}$ induced by vertices after $w$ in the order $<$ has only blue edges and loops.
-Thus there is no homomorphism of signed graphs mapping $\widehat{G} \to \widehat{H}$. \item \textit{All vertices of $f(C)$ follow $w$ in the order $<$ and $d=k$:}\\ In this case a fairly complex situation may arise because $f(C)$ can be a closed walk using both red and blue loops, along with blue edges; see below. \end{itemize} We now consider the final case in detail.
+We now consider the final case in detail.
 Since $f$ chooses minimum possible values of images (under $<$), we could only modify $f$ by mapping some vertices of $C$ that were taken by $f$ to a vertex with a blue loop, to vertex with a red loop instead, if lists allow it.
 We show how to reduce this problem to solving a system of linear equations modulo two, which can then be solved in polynomial time by (say) Gaussian elimination.
 We begin by considering the pre-image (under $f$) of all vertices in the subtrees of type $T_3$ rooted at $v_d$.
 We denote by $P$ the set of vertices $v \in V(G)$ with $f(v)$ equal to a vertex with a blue loop and by $N$ the set of vertices $v \in V(G)$ with $f(v)$ equal to a vertex with a red loop.
 We say that a vertex $x$ of $G$ is a \emph{boundary point} if $f(x)=v_d$.
 The set of boundary points is denoted by $B$.
 Thus the pre-image of the subtrees of type $T_3$ rooted at $v_d$ is the disjoint union $B \cup P \cup N$.
 We now focus on the subgraph $\widehat{G}'$ of $\widehat{G}$ induced by $B \cup P \cup N$.
 A \emph{region} is a connected component of $\widehat{G}' \setminus B$ together with all its boundary points, i.e. between any pair of vertices in a region there is a path with no boundary point as an internal vertex.